Jordan Stachini

 Empower individuals within the organisation to showcase their expertise and thought leadership on their personal LinkedIn profiles.
 Get them to share valuable insights, industry trends, and original content that not only position them as authoritative voices in their respective fields but also reflect positively on the brand's overall expertise.
 Give them the freedom to have their own voice on this platform.
 This is important.
 Don’t make them pretend to be someone they’re not.
 Yes, you want them to speak for your brand.
 But it shouldn’t be forced.

 Invest in your employees.
 Offer comprehensive guidance and resources to help employees optimise their LinkedIn profiles.
-This can include tips on how their profile should look or you might sort them out with some LinkedIn training.
+This can include tips on how to raise their LinkedIn profile or you might sort them out with some LinkedIn training.
 They must know how to approach this platform.
 Remember, LinkedIn is so different to the likes of Facebook, Instagram, and TikTok.
 You are investing in your brand by equipping employees with the necessary tools and knowledge.
 Surely you’d be more confident knowing that there’s a consistent and professional representation of your brand across individual profiles.
 As a result, your employees will be able to:

 👉Create compelling content